deepesdl/deepesdl-doc/docs/earthcode/index.md

 ##### Workflow Metadata

-Define your workflow metadata in another YAML file:
+Define your workflow metadata in seperate YAML file:

 ```yaml
 workflow_id: A unique identifier for your workflow